alexanderovie/datos/docs/classes/KnowledgeGraphListItemDataforseoLabsSerpElementItem.md

 > `optional` **title**: `string`

-Defined in: main.ts:107645
+Defined in: main.ts:116948

-title of the row
+title of the element

 #### Implementation of